Alison Byrnes

-Alison Joy Byrnes is an Australian politician.
-She is a member of the Australian Labor Party (ALP) and was elected as a member for the New South Wales seat of Cunningham in the House of Representatives in the 2022 election.
+Alison Joy Byrnes (born 5 February 1974) is an Australian politician.
+She is a member of the Australian Labor Party (ALP) and was elected as a member for the New South Wales seat of Cunningham in the House of Representatives in the 2022 federal election.

 Early life

-Byrnes was born in Wollongong, New South Wales.
-She grew up in the suburb of Woonona.
-She has worked for the ALP since the age of 16.
+Byrnes was born on 5 February 1974 in Wollongong, New South Wales.
+She is the daughter of Petronella and Ron Byrnes; her mother was born in the Netherlands and arrived in Australia as a child.

+Byrnes grew up in the suburb of Woonona, attending Woonona Public School and Woonona High School.
+She holds the degree of Master of Management from the University of Wollongong.